BraadMartin/simple-graphql-api/readme.txt

 License: GPLv3
 License URI: http://www.gnu.org/licenses/gpl-3.0.html

 A simple read-only interface for making GraphQL-style queries with the REST API.
-Supports querying multiple resources across multiple resource types in a single request and designing custom objects.
+Supports querying multiple resources across multiple resource types in a single request.

 == Description ==

-This plugin is all about easily designing custom API responses for the core WordPress resources from both the client and server side.

 Normally with the WordPress REST API and REST APIs in general, you are interacting with a complete object representation of a resource.
 You ask for a post at `/wp-json/wp/v2/post/13` and you get back a JSON representation of that post, with all of the standard fields that you would expect.
 You don't have to specify which fields you get back, you just get back a complete set of fields that represent the current "state" of that resource.

 GraphQL is a query language/API interface developed by Facebook that offers a different way of asking for and receiving data for a resource.
 With GraphQL you pass in an object with only the field keys you want, and the API fills up the object and passes it back to you.
 This allows you to define the object you want to work with from the client side, and simply let the API do the work of filling up the fields you ask for.

 In the context of the 4 main WordPress resources (Posts, Terms, Comments, and Users), there are always the core fields plus any meta fields.
-If you want to add any extra meta fields ("custom fields") to the response you get from the core REST API endpoints you would register the extra fields you want in the response on the server side in PHP, and this is easily done and works great for many use cases.
-This allows you to define the object you want to work with on the server side by adding fields, but you would never want to remove any of the core fields from the response because this would be disruptive to any other applications trying to connect to the site over the REST API and expecting certain fields to be there, so there is always a minimum of data you'll get back in the response and some of that data your app or website might not actually use.
+If you want to add any extra meta fields ("custom fields") to the response you get from the core REST API endpoints you would register the extra fields you want in the response on the server side in PHP, and this is easily done and works great for many use cases, but unless you start removing fields from the default response you'll generally always get back some data that you don't end up using.

 This plugin is an experiment that takes an approach inspired by GraphQL to optimize the data returned in the response and provide flexibility from the client side when making the request.
-It lets you ask for specific fields on the core resources without regard for whether they live in the primary table (posts, terms, comments, users) or in the meta tables (postmeta, termmeta, commentmeta, usermeta), and without requiring any prior field registration on the server side.
+It lets you ask for specific fields on the core resources without regard for whether they live in the primary tables (posts, terms, comments, users) or in the meta tables (postmeta, termmeta, commentmeta, usermeta), and without requiring any prior field registration on the server side.
 This allows you to define the object you want to work with from the client side and craft responses that are specific to your use case, and it naturally leads to smaller responses, all while taking advantage of the same object caching used by the REST API.

 This plugin also supports setting default fields for each resource using a few filters explained below and then passing the keyword `default` as a field name in the request.
 You'll get back the defaults you've set up in addition to any other fields you ask for, making this plugin a tool you can use to define custom objects that you can build upon from the client side and that can span multiple WordPress core resource types.

-**Note**: There are security implications when using this plugin that make it unsuitable for most sites.
-Please understand the security implications of exposing your site's data over an API in this way, use the provided filters to control how much meta you expose by default, and only use this plugin if you know you are comfortable with how much data it exposes.
+**Note**: There are security implications when using this plugin that make it unsuitable for most sites, specifically sites that store sensitive information in meta.
+Please read the **Meta** section below, make sure you understand the security implications of exposing your site's data over an API in this way, use the provided filters to control how much meta you expose by default, and only use this plugin if you know you are comfortable with how much data it exposes.

 **Note**: Development of this plugin is ongoing and breaking changes may come before 1.0.
 See the **Development Plans** section below for more information.